eggtimebaby/BLE-Rotary-Encoder/README.md

 2. Connect the hardware according to the wiring table
 3. Upload the sketch to your ESP32-C3
 4. Pair with your computer or mobile device
-5. Use the rotary encoder to send left/right arrow keys
+5. Use the encoders:
-6. Press the encoder button to send Enter key
+   - First encoder: Left/Right navigation
+   - First button: Enter key
+   - Second encoder: Up/Down navigation
+   - Second button: Command key (Mac)

 ## Troubleshooting